-no failover polltime [unit] [msec] time [holdtime [msec] time]
+no failover polltime [unit] [msec] poll_time [holdtime [msec] time]

-holdtime time (Optional) Sets the time during which a unit must receive a hello message on the failover link, after which the peer unit is declared failed.
-Valid values are from 3 to 45 seconds or from 800 to 999 milliseconds if the optional msec keyword is used. msec (Optional) Specifies that the given time is in milliseconds. time Amount of time between hello messages.
+Syntax Description holdtime time (Optional) Sets the time during which a unit must receive a hello message on the failover link, after which the peer unit is declared failed.
+Valid values are from 3 to 45 seconds or from 800 to 999 milliseconds if the optional msec keyword is used. msec (Optional) Specifies that the given time is in milliseconds. poll_time Amount of time between hello messages.
 Valid values are from 1 to 15 seconds or from 200 to 999 milliseconds if the optional msec keyword is used. unit (Optional) Indicates that the command is used for unit poll and hold times.

-Adding this keyword to the command does not have any affect on the command, but it can make it easier to differentiate this command from the failover polltime interface commands in the configuration.
+interface commands in the configuration.